-We offer the traditional, more comprehensive lecture-style Driver Education course or the Online Driver Education.
-At the end of the course you will be given a completion certificate.
+We offer the Online Driver Education.
+At the end of the course you will be sent a completion certificate.

 Step 2: Obtain Your Permit From the DMV

-If you are 17 1/2, present your birth certificate, Social Security number, and pass the permit test.
+If you are 17 1/2, present your birth certificate plus one other proof of birth, Social Security card, two forms of proof of residence and pass the permit test.

-If you are 15 1/2, present a Driver’s Education Completion Certificate*, original birth certificate (this has purple ink or the state seal embossed on it – NO COPIES!), Social Security number (though if you have your card, it is our experience that it is best to have it with you), and pass the permit test.
+If you are 15 1/2, present a Driver’s Education Completion Certificate*, original birth certificate and one other form of proof of birth, Social Security card, two forms of proof of residence and pass the permit test.
 The DMV will be taking your picture on this day, so be prepared for that.

-You must have a DL-44 signed by both parents (or guardians) who have legal (though not necessarily physical) custody of you.
-You should NOT sign the application until you are at the DMV and instructed to do so.
-(The DMV employee has to watch you sign the form).
-Be sure to sign your legal name.
-(No nicknames – and it is a good idea to have established your consistent and legible signature by this time).
 Check your permit for errors while still at the DMV.
 If your name, birth-date or address is not correct, let the DMV employee know immediately.
-Be sure to bring your passport or original birth certificate (the official birth certificate is issued by the registrar of the county/city in which you were born, not the hospital!)
+Be sure to bring your passport and original birth certificate (the official birth certificate is issued by the registrar of the county/city in which you were born, not the hospital!)
 If you were born in Los Angeles County, you may obtain a copy of your birth certificate by contacting the County Registrar’s office at (800) 201-8999.
 Ask for the ‘long’ copy.
 If the DMV employee has any problem with your paperwork, before you leave the DMV, call us!
 We are open whenever they are, and can be reached at 310-791-1111.
-The test is tough, but if you can pass our final exam, it will be easy for you.
+The test is tough, study the CA Handbook and it will be easy for you.
 Do Not take the test lightly!
 There are 46 questions on the DMV test, and you must wait a week to try again if you miss more than eight.
 Read every question completely.
-You are always welcome to come back to class for additional lectures or tests, at no charge to you if you need additional preparation (this is offered to all of our teen students, whether they take our classroom course the online course).

 Step 3: Driver’s Training (behind-the-wheel)

-You must complete your first driver training lesson prior to driving with your parent!
+You must complete your first driver training lesson before you drive with your parent!

 Driver Training is accomplished in a vehicle with a licensed DMV instructor.
 (No, your parent cannot legally do this).
 It can be taken any day of the week with an appointment.
 (These may be made for the same day when our schedules permit).
-Appointments are more difficult to make during holidays, so call early to get the appointments best for you if you want them then.
-Keep in mind though, we will not schedule a teenager who does not currently possess a valid permit and there are times when schedules at South Bay book up more than one month in advance..
+Appointments are more difficult to make during holidays.
+Go on line early to get the appointments best for you.

 The six-hour training requires three days, driving two hours per day, to complete.
 We do not make one-hour appointments.
 Driver’s Training does not automatically cover freeway driving and parallel parking.
 Once the student masters basic driving skills, freeway driving and parallel parking may be included, if time permits, at the discretion of the instructor.